Bulbbul: Production

 The story of the movie was written by Anvita Dutt who has been a commissioned writer for films.
 She wrote the first two pages of the story after waking from her sleep one night and outlined the chudail, the myth, and the idea behind her in this first draft.
 She completed the rest of the story after returning from a trip from Kolkata, after seeing a bulbul make a nest outside her house and after some encouragement from her colleagues.
 She intended the story to resemble a fairy tale and set it in the neoclassical era of Bengal to fulfill that.
 She was also inspired by Rabindranath Tagore's portrayal of women; Binodini is the name of one of the characters in his work.
 The premise has similarities with Tagore's novella Nastanirh, which was adapted by Satyajit Ray as the 1964 film Charulata.
 Dutt describes, "Now in reality what happens to women is much worse.
 The emotional, the physical and the psychological abuse is much, much worse.
 In telling of the story, I chose to tell it this way.
 I wanted the cold rage of women to find an outlet...
 It's a tragedy.
 The story is set 200 years ago but it's still relevant."

-The film was shot over a period of thirty-three days in the Bawali Rajbari and other locations near Kolkata and Mumbai.
+The film was shot over a period of thirty-three days in the Bawali Rajbari built by the Bawali Raj, and other locations near Kolkata and Mumbai.
 Siddharth Diwan led the cinematography.
 With inputs from Dutt, the artwork of Raja Ravi Varma and Caravaggio were used as inspiration, in addition to influences from Expressionism and Surrealism.
 Diwan also took inspiration from photographers like Man Ray and Raja Deen Dayal.
 Satyajit Ray's poster of the film Devi was an inspiration for the lighting.
 Some examples of symbolism used include the grass, kaash phool, the bird and flower motifs, all significant to the goddess Durga.
 The mansion used in the film is Bawali Rajbari, located 30 km from Kolkata in the village of Nodakhali.
 The mansion has previously featured in the film Chokher Bali by Rituparno Ghosh.